Nipun4338/Sudoku/README.md

 # Sudoku

-It's a simple iGraphics project made for plaing some sudoku matches.
+It's a simple iGraphics project made for playing some sudoku matches.
 Was made as a project for Undergraduate 1st year 2nd semester.